Home / Photo Encaustic Techniques / Encaustic Photography Tutorial | Painting Photographs

 1. Prepare your photograph

 Before you begin painting photographs, you can enhance the image with photoshop or a photo editing app before you print them.
-You may wish to add a photo filter to give the image a more painterly quality.
-Tania showed us some fun apps on her iPad.
+Play with different photo filters.

 2. Print your photo

-Choose paper that is heavy, matte, non-glossy and absorbent.
-Tania recommended 80lb paper.
 You can use your computer printer or have it printed at a print shop.
 The image needs to be a bit larger than the panel.
+For panels larger than 8 1/2 x 11, print your image across multiple sheets and piece them together.

 3. Adhere the photo to the panel